 Russian Timed Text Style Guide

-*This document covers the language specific requirements for Russian.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Russian.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Acronyms should have no periods: ЦРУ, США, ООН

 - Proper names should be transliterated.
 Do not translate unless approved translations are provided by Netflix.

 - Nicknames should be transliterated.
 Only translate if the nickname conveys a specific plot relevant meaning.

 - For transliteration of proper names, please refer to guidelines and references listed in the references section.

 - When including ellipses in subtitles, please use the single smart character (U+2026) as opposed to three dots/periods in a row.